 Jesus and I are on an outing the week before Easter.
-We pull up to the strip mall; He unbuckles his seatbelt as I turn off the ignition.
+We pull up to a strip mall; He unbuckles his seatbelt and I turn off the ignition.
 As we climb out of the car and walk towards an open door He remarks, “Oh, a Christian bookstore; let’s see what they’re selling.”

 He has a point.
 I hesitate.